bhk/rio/concepts.md

-At each `<-` clause, execution of the "rest" of the block is at the discrtion of the action object.
+At each `<-` clause, execution of the "rest" of the block is at the discretion of the action object.
 This allows each action object to handle failures by short-circuiting the rest of the chain.
 This can be used as a generic error-handling mechanism.
 In the example above, we presume the action objects short-circuit and return a Failure() value that itself is a